Zenia is using computer vision to build an AI-driven fitness trainer

 Some members of Zenia’s founding team also have backgrounds in physiotherapy, which hints at potential future applications in the medical sphere.

-Although Zenia works independent of human instructors for now, Kurov said that in the future fitness or yoga instructors will enable it as a remote tracking tool to chart their students’ progress.
+Although Zenia works independent of human instructors for now, Kurov said that fitness or yoga instructors will in future be able to use it as a remote tracking tool to chart their students’ progress.

 “We envision Zenia becoming a platform that connects people who want to lead a mindful, healthy lifestyle,” Kurov said.
 “The app aims to go beyond the scope of regular training and become a personal assistant who motivates [you] to practice constantly.”